 The education of the radiographer requires the correlation of didactic and clinical learning into an understandable rewarding process.
 The medical personnel associated with the education of the radiologic technologist are dedicated to the belief that through an ample and quality didactic and clinical education program, student technologists acquire the ability to act decisively and independently.

 Goals

-- Students will acquire competency in the application of essential skills and knowledge for the delivery of medical imaging. - Students will acquire and employ effective communication skills. - Students will acquire critical thinking, problem solving, and effective communication skills.
+- Students will demonstrate clinical competency in the delivery of medical imaging. - Students will use effective communication skills. - Students will illustrate critical thinking skills.

 Student Learning Outcomes